jamesbrond/todoist-template/docs/README.md

 - You have installed Python.
 If you're using macOS or Linux, your computer already has Python installed.
 You can get Python from [python.org](http://python.org/download/).

 - Next step is to install and activate a Python virtual environments.
 It allow you to install Python packages in an isolated location from the rest of your system instead of installing them system-wide.
-There are multiple reasons why virtual environments are a good idea and these are also the reason why I’m telling you about them before we continue to the part where we start installing 3rd party packages.
+There are multiple reasons why virtual environments are a good idea and these are also the reason why I’m telling you about them before we continue to the part where we start installing third-party packages.

   - Preventing version conflicts
   - Easy to reproduce and install